052223-java-angular/rama-foodie-p1/README.md

-# P0 - Pair Programming eCommerce Project
+# P1 - Java Angular Full Stack Project

 ## Introduction

-This is a Java-based command-line interface (CLI) eCommerce application.
-The application will be primarily built using Java and will utilize a PostgreSQL database to store product and user information.
+This is a Full Stack web application.
+The application will be primarily built using Java, HTML, CSS and angular.
+The project will utilize a PostgreSQL database to store user's profiles and their recipes and will allow user to share recipes and rate them.
 ## User Stories

-- **As a user**, I want to register an account so that I can have a personalized shopping experience.
+- **As a user**, I want to register an account with the app.
-- **As a user**, I want to log in to my account so that I can access my shopping cart and order history.
+- **As a user**, I want to log in to my account so that I can access my recipe and its ratings.
-- **As a user**, I want to browse through products only when logging in.
-- **As a user**, I want to search for products by name, category, or price range so that I can find what I'm looking for.
-- **As a user**, I want to add products to my shopping cart so that I can purchase them later.
+- **As a user**, I want to edit my user profile.
-- **As a user**, I want to modify the quantity or remove items from my cart so that I can make changes before finalizing the purchase.
+- **As a user**, I want to browse through all the available recipes, no logging required
-- **As a user**, I want to check out and pay for my order securely so that my personal and financial information is safe.
+- **As a user**, I want to search for recipes by name, nutrition, cusine or calories range.
-- **As a user**, I want to review my order history so that I can keep track of my purchases.
-- **As a user**, I want to rate and review products so that I can share my experience with other users.
+- **As a user**, I want to add recipes to my list , logged users only
-- **As a user**, I want to view ratings and reviews from other users so that I can make informed buying decisions.
+- **As a user**, I want to view other users recipes and rate their recipes with comments ( logged users only).

 ## MVP (Minimum Viable Product)

-- User registration and login
+- User registration and login.
-- Browsing and searching for products
+- Browsing and searching for recipes.
+- Editing User Profile.
-- Adding products to a shopping cart
+- Adding recipes to my list.
-- Modifying the shopping cart
-- Secure payment process
-- Order history
-- Product rating and reviewing
+- Viewing and rating other user's recipe.

 ## Stretch Goals

-- Implementing a recommendation system based on user's previous purchases
-- Adding an admin role that can add, remove, or modify products
+- Adding an admin role that can add, remove uses or moderate their comments.
+- Inmplement an internal messaging system to communicate with other users.
-- Implementing promotional codes and discounts
+- Implementing  3 party authorization.
-- Adding a wish list feature

 ## Tech Stacks

 - **Java**: The main programming language used for building the application.
-- **PostgreSQL**: Used as the database to store user, product, and order data.
+- **PostgreSQL**: Used as the database to store user info, recipe details
 - **Maven or Gradle**: Used for managing project dependencies.
 - **JUnit**: A testing framework for Java applications, used to ensure our code works as expected.
 - **Log4j**: A logging utility for debugging purposes.